bvt3/Udacity/Cloud-DevOps-using-Microsoft-Azure/Project1/README.md

     a.
 There are three files related to terraform, these are the main.tf, variables.tf and output.tf.
 You can run directly the terraform plan using the command:  terraform apply "solution.plan"

     b.
 You can edit some of the default parameters by opening the file variables.tf.
 Here you can find and set variables like vm_count, location, etc. Only the two variables namely packer_resource_group_name and packer_image_name should not be change because it is dependent on the Packer template from before.

+    c.
+And finally, once done, run the command "terraform destroy" to clean up the resources, and delete the packer image using the command: az image delete -g PackerImages -n Ubuntu1804LTS-image

 ### Output
 Below is the expected output of the terraform apply command, these are defined from output.tf, the azurerm_lb_frontend_ip_configuration and vm_name output variables.